 - Homework with timely individual feedback from the teacher is the most effective- and most likely to get the best effort from students

 - Homework at the elementary level doesn't improve test scores but can be good preparation for middle school

 - Homework is an important way for parents to see how their children are doing (especially in elementary school when given in moderation and at a level the child can complete on their own)

 Education, like most of life, is about balance.
 Homework in moderation and with realistic expectations can teach your students valuable life skills and help parents assess their young children's learning abilities and progress.
 Too much can cause stress, fatigue, and disruption to family life.
 Homework is just one little piece of the education puzzle - to get the big picture, all the pieces have to be in place!

 Does your child need help with their homework?
-Study.com has thousands of lessons that students can use to go over homework topics.
-Explore topics here.
+Study.com has thousands of questions and answers that students can use to go over homework topics.